 Tip: You can make changes to the task flow for improving the experience.
 This metric can guide you to understand how those changes are performing.

 The next tab is Bot Automation.
-This tab tells you about what percentage of the incoming user messages the bot was automatically able to respond to.
+This tab tells you about what percentage of the conversations did not have an agent involved as well as no bot breaks.

 The graph for this tab is an upcoming feature and will be documented here once it is ready.